-Caution.
-Consistent focality of spikes or maximal amplitude of ictal rhythm, then consider focal seizure.
+When there is a consistent focality of spikes or maximal amplitude of ictal rhythm, a focal onset should be considered.

 | || |

-• Epileptic spasms: The motor contraction is often shorter in duration (< 2 seconds); epileptic spasms often occur in a series.
+• Epileptic spasms: The motor contraction is often shorter in duration (less than 2 seconds); epileptic spasms often occur in a cluster.

 • Focal seizure: Supplementary sensorimotor cortex of frontal lobe